abe-winter/automigrate/README.md

 Your ORM has to be willing to import a schema from create table statements.
 (I don't know any ORM that does this out of the box, although some can reflect a live DB, like [sqlalchemy's automap](https://docs.sqlalchemy.org/en/latest/orm/extensions/automap.html)).

-This repo contains a barebones, mostly untested harness to generate sqlalchemy models.
+This repo contains a barebones, mostly untested harness to [generate sqlalchemy models from create table statements](./automigrate/lib/sa_harness.py).
 You can run it with:

 ```bash
 python -m automigrate.lib.sa_harness 'test/schema/*.sql'